Herman Swaiko: Election to Metropolitan

 On 2 April 2002, Metropolitan Theodosius (who had suffered a series of strokes) submitted a petition to the Holy Synod of the OCA requesting his retirement.
 The Holy Synod granted his request and announced an election for his replacement to be held on July 22, at the OCA's Thirteenth All-American Council in Orlando.

 No candidate received the required two-thirds majority during the first round of voting, which necessitated a second round.
 During the second round, Bishop Seraphim of Ottawa and Canada received the majority of votes, but again not the required two-thirds.
 Subsequently, the Holy Synod decided to elect Archbishop Herman (Metropolitan Theodosius was selected in a similar manner in 1977, having not received a two-thirds majority of votes).

 Archbishop Herman was enthroned on 8 September 2002, at a ceremony in St. Nicholas Cathedral in Washington, D.C.

-After numerous complaints of financial improprieties were lodged with the Holy Synod of the OCA, a Special Investigating Committee was established in October 2007 under the chairmanship of Bishop Benjamin of the West. (see Financial scandal in the Orthodox Church in America).
+After complaints of financial improprieties were lodged with the Holy Synod of the OCA, a Special Investigating Committee was established in October 2007 under the chairmanship of Bishop Benjamin of the West. (see Financial scandal in the Orthodox Church in America).
 The final report was issued in November 2008.
 It detailed numerous dubious transactions and poor accounting practices.
 It recommended the replacement of Metropolitan Herman.
 Aware of this coming recommendation, Metropolitan Herman retired in September 2008.

 Later life and death

-Following his retirement Herman lived in a small residence on the grounds of St. Tikhon's Monastery in Pennsylvania where he died on 6 September 2022 aged 90 following a long illness.
+Following his retirement Herman lived in a small residence on the grounds of St. Tikhon's Monastery.
+He died there on 6 September 2022 aged 90 following a long illness.